+You are currently mentoring two researchers.
+Both are very talented and hardworking.
+Briar has clearly communicated a career goal that is outside of academia.
+The other student, Campbell, is set on becoming a professor.
 You find giving professional development advice to Campbell straightforward because you are more familiar with this career path and thus have more to offer.
-When you raise career plans with Briar, the conversation has become awkward.
-In part, you know you are less sure about what advice to give or even how to help.
+When Briar asks for help, you are less sure about what advice to give or even how to help.